France and the American Civil War: Government policy

 The French government considered the American war a relatively minor issue while France was engaged in multiple diplomatic endeavors in Europe and around the world.
 Emperor Napoleon III was interested in Central America for trade and plans of a transoceanic canal.
-He knew that the US strongly opposed and the Confederacy tolerated his plan to create a new empire in Mexico, where his troops landed in December 1861.
+He knew that the US strongly opposed and the Confederacy tolerated his plan to create a new empire in Mexico, where his troops landed in January 1862.

+Henri Mercier, the Baltimore-born French ambassador to the United States, was generally thought to lean pro-South, visiting Richmond in 1862 and proposing a common market between the southern states and France.
+Mercier advised the French government to be ready to establish "immediate" diplomatic ties should Confederate survival appear certain, but also wanted to protect France from retaliation after "premature recognition".

 William L. Dayton, the American minister to France, met the French Foreign Minister, Édouard Thouvenel, who was pro-Union and was influential in dampening Napoleon’s initial inclination towards diplomatic recognition of Confederate independence.
 However, Thouvenel resigned from office in 1862.

 The Confederate delegate in Paris, John Slidell, was not officially received.
 However, he made offers to Napoleon III that in exchange for French recognition of the Confederate States and naval help sent to break the blockade, the Confederacy would sell raw cotton to France.
 Count Walewski and Eugène Rouher agreed with him, but British disapproval and especially the Union capture of New Orleans in the spring of 1862 led French diplomacy to oppose the plan.
+After the House of Commons voted against recognizing the Confederacy in March 1863, Confederate diplomatic efforts moved their focus to France, with the Union's counter-diplomacy following.
+In June, France extracted from Spain a plea to recognize the Confederacy if France did it first, regardless of British stance which had been a long-time Spanish concern.

 In 1864, Napoleon III sent his confidant, the Philadelphian Thomas W. Evans, as an unofficial diplomat to Lincoln and US Secretary of State William H. Seward.
-Evans convinced Napoleon that Southern defeat was impending.
+Evans convinced Napoleon III that Southern defeat was impending.
+Napoleon III lost further interest due to the outbreaks of the January Uprising and the Second Schleswig War in Europe.